finnmayhew/The-Revelation-Mission/To_Do.md

 - [ ] Write finale music
 - [ ] Decide on the Padishah's and captive Shabah's true motivations
+- [ ] Render the center of the palace
 - [ ] Figure out how they can get back to Hestia
 - [ ] Find a way to test their knowledge of the geometry